FAQ on RWTHonline

 Usually, you have to register for each course component separately.
 In some cases, the registration procedure is set up so you can either register for all the components displayed (for example, lecture, exercise, tutorial) at once or for none of them.

 What is a course with immanent exam character (LVmiP)?

 In courses with immanent exam character (LVmiP), the exam is typically held during the regular class time (for example en exercise or seminar).

-Please note that if you are registered for a course with immanent exam character on RWTHonline, it does not automatically mean you are registered for the relevant exam.
-You are required to register for the course and exam separately.
+- Please note that if you are registered for a course with immanent exam character on RWTHonline, it does not automatically mean you are registered for the relevant exam.
+You usually have to register for the course and exam separately.

 You can find more information in the manuals Registering for and De-Registering from Courses and Registering for Exams on the RWTHonline Documentation Portal.

 How do I register for and de-register from exams?

 There are several different ways to register for, and de-register from, exams on RWTHonline:

 - We recommend you register via Curriculum Support – here you can directly access the dates for the exams you are eligible to sit according to your examination regulation.